 Certain coaching situations, lend themselves to specific ways of working or metaskills.

 Sometimes you need to focus on the element which is being habitually neglected or preferred by the client.
-Take for example a client who has a preference for a reflective learning style, but is less skilled in committing to actions and following through.
+Take for example a client who has a reflective learning style, but is less skilled in committing to actions and following through.
 In this case, the client will benefit from a style which emphasises accountability.
 You may need to adopt a metaskills which is firm or potentially even confronting.

 However, you must also be careful not to get pulled into the vacuum, to start directing the client or acting like their parent.
 In addition to adopting more bounded and outcome-oriented metaskills, you can ask questions that encourage the client to reflect more broadly on what is needed and how they can hold themselves accountable.

-Conversely, in an organisation that is action oriented, a more reflective style may be needed.
+Conversely, in an organisation that is action-oriented, a more reflective style may be needed.
 As you can see, each situation requires a different metaskill or feeling attitude from the coach.
 One type of style doesn’t preclude another – in fact all are needed.

 Metaskills And Modelling